-Albert Merati, M.D., is a surgeon and chief of Laryngology at the Head and Neck Surgery Center at UW Medicine.
+Albert Merati, M.D., is a surgeon and chief of Laryngology at UW Medicine's Head and Neck Surgery Center.

-Dr. Merati has clinical expertise in office-based and operative laryngology, including complex airway, voice and swallowing.
+Dr. Merati earned his M.D. at the UW.
+He has clinical expertise in office-based and operative laryngology, including complex airway, voice and swallowing.
 This includes vocal fold paralysis, surgery for dysphagia/aspiration (including Zenker's), and endoscopic and open surgery for airway stenosis and laryngeal cancer.

 Dr. Merati's research has related to the better understanding the dominant clinical issues facing patients, including diagnostic testing and treatment of vocal fold paralysis, surgical management of airway stenosis, the impact of reflux on laryngeal disorders and tracheotomy complications.